Oliveira-Hugo/hpc-flavirecomb/README.md

 01_hpc_flavirecomb/
 ├── 00_FLAVi/         # Annotation, quality control, and MSA generation for flavivirus genomes
-├── 01_RDP5/          # Recombination event detection (GUI-only, to be replaced by OpenRDP)
+├── 01_RDP5/          # Recombination event detection (GUI-only, to be replaced by OpenRDP or related tool)
 ├── 02_SNIPIT/        # SNP identification on recombinant and parental sequences
 ├── 03_IQTREE_TNT/    # Phylogenetic tree inference using IQ-TREE2 and TNT
-└── 04_YBYRA/         # Statistical summary of SNPs, branch lengths, phylogenetic distances between recombinants, and recombinants impact on tree topology
+└── 04_TNT_YBYRA/         # Statistical summary of SNPs, branch lengths, phylogenetic distances between recombinants, and recombinants impact on tree topology

 ## Current Limitations